The degree requirements outlined in this catalog are intended to be used for students entering Wheelock in the 2014-15 academic year.

 Explores representation of African people created around the world in film and new media that is redefining African identity.
 Examine modern voices of the African Diaspora and how they are reshaping our understanding of the experiences of people of African descent.
 Connect modern media across the Diaspora to power, politics and resistance.
 Intermediate.

 Video Production 2

 Advance understanding and ability in video production with an emphasis on dramatic and short documentary pieces.
 Build on experience from video production 1, completing all aspects of the production process.
 Projects will cover script writing, directing, three point lighting, multi camera shoots and advanced postproduction skills.
 Prerequisite: COM 210 Video Production I. Advanced.

 Storytelling in the Digital Age

 Explore strategies for combining message and mission to communicate with confidence and purpose in the internet age.
 Students will build on video and digital media production knowledge, and examine best practices for utilizing multiple channels in order to connect with audiences and articulate effective personal stories for practical application.
 Advanced.

 Expand skills producing new media for web and mobile channels.
 Building on learning from COM 230, deepen understanding of new media technologies , web, video and graphic design skills and learn to measure and respond to audience response, making work truly interactive.
 Prerequisite: COM 230.
 Advanced.

 Media as a Tool for Social Change

-Introduces students to social media, and the ways that media messages can be used to create change for families and communities.
-Students will learn strategies for using media as a tool for organizing and facilitating social change.
+Introduction to social media, and the ways that media messages can be used to create change for families and communities.
+Learn strategies for using media as a tool for organizing and facilitating social change.
 Project planning will allow students to put what they learn into practice.
 Advanced.
 Satisfies: Advanced requirement in communications for Communications and Culture and Production tracks.